Hydrogen embrittlement: Environmental embrittlement

-Hydrogen embrittlement is the effect where a previously embrittled material has low fracture toughness whatever atmosphere it is tested in.
-Environmental embrittlement is the effect when the low fracture toughness is only observed when the testing happens in that atmosphere.
+Hydrogen embrittlement occurs when a previously embrittled material has low fracture toughness regardless of the atmosphere in which it is tested.
+Environmental embrittlement occurs when the low fracture toughness is only observed in that atmosphere.

 Sources of hydrogen

 During manufacture, hydrogen can be dissolved into the component by processes such as phosphating, pickling, electroplating, casting, carbonizing, surface cleaning, electrochemical machining, welding, hot roll forming, and heat treatments.

 During service use, hydrogen can be dissolved into the metal from wet corrosion or through misapplication of protection measures such as cathodic protection.
 In one case of failure during construction of the San Francisco–Oakland Bay Bridge galvanized (i.e. zinc-plated) rods were left wet for 5 years before being tensioned.
 The reaction of the zinc with water introduced hydrogen into the steel.

 A common case of embrittlement during manufacture is poor arc welding practice, in which hydrogen is released from moisture, such as in the coating of welding electrodes or from damp welding rods.
 To avoid atomic hydrogen formation in the high temperature plasma of the arc, welding rods have to be perfectly dried in an oven at the appropriate temperature and duration before use.
 Another way to minimize the formation of hydrogen is to use special low-hydrogen electrodes for welding high-strength steels.

 Apart from arc welding, the most common problems are from chemical or electrochemical processes which, by reduction of hydrogen ions or water, generate hydrogen atoms at the surface, which rapidly dissolve in the metal.
 One of these chemical reactions involves hydrogen sulfide (H_{2}S) in sulfide stress cracking (SSC), a significant problem for the oil and gas industries.

 After a manufacturing process or treatment which may cause hydrogen ingress, the component should be baked to remove or immobilize the hydrogen.